 I love following accounts that blend heart, humor, and purpose.
 That includes thought leaders like Marie Forleo, creatives in the publishing and design space (a weird one that I love, @ralphtyndalldesigns), environmental educators (like @arcticfoxdaily), and of course, lots of animal rescues and dog content (shout-out to my dog, Cholula!).
 I also keep an eye on innovative brand accounts for inspiration, those that are doing something different or meaningful with their platforms.
 There are so many different inspirational accounts out there that it’s hard to get bored with them, even though I work with social media constantly!

-This Could Be Me: Writing with Tryphena L. Yeboah
+This Could Be Me: Writing and Teaching with Tryphena Yeboah

 1. How did you know you were a writer?